About Us

 Cathedral Visits Facts

-A few statistics from the choir's 30 years of cathedral visits including a map showing all the cathedrals visited and when.
+A few statistics from the choir's 35 years of cathedral visits including a map showing all the cathedrals visited - click into a cathedral to see the date(s) visited and the music sung.

 Cathedrals visited